Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

 The dataset consist of binary and numerical entries based on their answers on a survey.
 There are 8 columns that have 5% of the data missing that were determined to be the cutoff to be removed.
 The remaining data will be filled with the approprate measurements.
 In order to model the dataset, all of the data type needs to be a numeric so dummy variables are needed for 12 of the columns.

 ## Method

+We will be using a maching learning algortithm to help us predict whether a patient will take the vaccine.
+Unlike the simple data analysis, machine learning is used on complex dataset where we have several, in this case, over 100 different features to help predict the target variable.
+I used decision tree and random forest machine learning algothrim.
-We need to perfrom multiple claffication models to help predict the targeted variable, seasonal vaccines.
+We need to perfrom multiple classification models to help predict the targeted variable, seasonal vaccines.
-There will be 3 models:
+There are 3 models created:
 1. Decision Tree <br>
 Default parameters are used to be used as a baseline to look for what needs to be perfomed.
 2. Random Forest <br>